-- 1) Electrical work shall only be performed by approved/certified personnel responsible for ensuring that any electrical system is installed to a suitable standard - 2) Risk Assessment (RA) or Task Risk Assessment (TRA) shall be provided prior to high voltage electrical work. - 3) Before work begins, if possible, the electrical equipment shall be disconnected, protected from reclosing, and tested for zero energy.
-Lock-Out-Tag-Out (LOTO) or Isolation Confirmation Certificate (ICC) procedure shall be implemented - 4) The following additional PPE shall be worn during electrical work where there is a risk for electrocution: - e.
-Approved special isolated gloves - f.
-Isolated safety footwear - g.
-Safety glasses - 5) Isolation mats and arc protection should be used for high voltage work - 6) Electrical equipment for use on deck or for use outside (i.e., cable connections, portable and temporary installed lights, temporary junction boxes, portable power distribution boxes, etc.), shall be protected against potential water ingress.
+- 1) Electrical work shall only be performed by approved/certified personnel responsible for ensuring that any electrical system is installed to a suitable standard - 2) Risk Assessment (RA) or Task Risk Assessment (TRA/SJA) shall be provided prior to high voltage electrical work - 3) Before work begins, if possible, the electrical equipment shall be disconnected, protected from reclosing, and tested for zero energy.
+Lock-Out-Tag-Out (LOTO) or Isolation Confirmation Certificate (ICC) procedure shall be implemented - 4) The following additional PPE shall be worn during electrical work where there is a risk for electrocution: - a.
+Approved special isolated gloves - b.
+Insulated safety footwear - c.
+Arc protective clothing as defined in risk assessment - d.
+Safety glasses - 5) Insulation mats and arc protection should be used for high voltage work as defined in risk assessment - 6) Electrical equipment for use on deck or for use outside (i.e., cable connections, portable and temporary installed lights, temporary junction boxes, portable power distribution boxes, etc.), shall be protected against potential water ingress.
 Connectors shall be IP44 class as a minimum.
-If it is not possible or practicable to avoid potential for water ingress, IP67 connectors shall be used - 7) Vessels: All containers, junction boxes, and distribution boxes connected to power shall be - 8) Conduct Toolbox Talk (TBT)/Take2 before work starts
+If it is not possible or practicable to avoid potential for water ingress, IP67 connectors shall be used - 7) Vessels: All containers, junction boxes, and distribution boxes connected to power shall be grounded - 8) Conduct Toolbox Talk (TBT) and Take2 before work starts